 Graduating from Royal Holloway, University of London with a Bachelors Drama and Dance in July, Emily is going on to continue her education at New York University Steinhardt studying a Master of Music Vocal Performance (Music Theatre).

-Beginning dance classes at age 3, Emily has been performing from a young age and has had the opportunity to work with professional artists all across the world including, Luke Brown, Susan Cuthbert, Valeria Easton, Peter Jorgensen, and Andrew Swift.
-These experiences have fuelled her passion for the performing arts – in particular, musical theater.
+Born in Hong Kong, Emily has moved around living in places such as Vancouver, Toronto, and London as she continues her education and professional development in the performing arts.
+Performing from a young age, she has had the opportunity to work with professional artists all across the world.
+These experiences fuelled her passion for the performing arts – in particular, musical theatre.

-After graduation, Emily moved across the country to Toronto, ON where she had decided to spend her gap year exploring her art further before heading off to university.
-She attended dance classes at City Dance Corps and continued to develop her voice with private vocal coaching with Allison Arends.
-Involved in two 24-hour musical projects, two major productions as a performer and one production as a Rehearsal Manager/ASM in the space of six months kept her challenged and learning more about her chosen field.
+Moving to Toronto after graduation, she attended City Dance Corps and continued her vocal training with Allison Arends.
+Involved in two 24-hour musical projects, two major productions as a performer and one production as a rehearsal manager in the space of six months challenged her to learn more about the performing arts.